 The Mind-Body Connection Without a doubt, there is a vital link between our mental states and our physical health.
 Mental states affect our bodies and vice versa.
 It’s the typical case of the person allergic to cats who starts sneezing the moment he/she sets foot in the apartment of someone who has a cat.

-But what if this person is merely reacting to the thought of a cat hair-filled apartment – in other words, with his mind instead of his body?
-It’s possible that our fear alone can breed physical symptoms, whether it’s the fear of cat hair or germs.
+But what if this person is merely reacting to the thought of a cat hair-filled apartment – in other words, reacting with his mind instead of his body?
+Just imagine… it’s possible that our fear alone (fear of cat hair or fear of germs) can cause physical symptoms!

-In an earlier post, we explained how emotional states send physical messages to the body through proteins called neuropeptides.
-These bodily messages may be linked to negative or positive attitudes that will affect us physically.
+In another blog I explained how emotional states send physical messages to the body through proteins called neuropeptides.
+These bodily messages may be linked to negative or positive attitudes that affect us physically.

 Want to find out more about a way to treat depression that does not involve popping pills?
-In her book, Become the Person You Were Meant to Be, Dr. Beth Cujé sets forth tools and steps to help you move into the light and away from depression.
-Here’s your chance to download its first chapter for FREE.
-Just click here.
+In my book, Become the Person You Were Meant to Be, I set forth tools and steps to help you move into the light and away from depression.
+You can download its first chapter for FREE.
+Just go to my homepage and follow the directions.